vedanti06/fitness_application/README.md

 # 🏋️‍♀️ Fitness App

 A full-featured fitness exercise application built with React.js, Material UI, and RapidAPI.
-This app allows users to search for exercises, filter by body parts, view detailed information about each exercise, and watch instructional YouTube videos—all in a modern, responsive interface.
+This app allows users to search for exercises, filter by body parts, view detailed information about each exercise and watch instructional YouTube videos all in a modern, responsive interface.
 ---

 ## 🚀 Features

-- 🔎 **Search Exercises**: Users can search exercises by name, target muscle, body part, or equipment.
+- 🔎 **Search Exercises**: Users can search exercises by name, target muscle, body part or equipment.
 - 🏋️ **Filter by Body Part**: Horizontal scrollbar to filter exercises by body part.
-- 📖 **Exercise Detail View**: Get instructions, body parts involved, and equipment used.
+- 📖 **Exercise Detail View**: Get instructions, body parts involved and equipment used.
 - 🎬 **Watch Videos**: Embedded YouTube demo videos fetched via API.
 - 📱 **Responsive Design**: Clean and responsive UI optimized for all screen sizes.
 - ⚡ **Fast and Lightweight**: Optimized performance with React best practices.